 (Thank you for being so patient, everyone.
 Your wait has not been in vain.)

 Welp.
 I’ve done it.
-Seventeen reviews, and I’m finally fit to
+Seventeen reviews, and I’m finally ready

-rip off Mouse even more than I normally do review my first movie.
+to rip off Mouse even more than I usually do for my first movie critique.
 Whoopee!

 I mean, yes, there is precedent for Batman fighting Dracula himself, but Red Rain was an Elseworlds for a reason, and I doubt this movie’s designs are going to start lifting from Kelley Jones anytime soon, as awesome as that would be.